woodser/monero-ts/README.md

 The purpose of this library is to define common daemon and wallet types for a general-purpose Monero API which focuses on ease-of-use.

-This library may be used to build Monero-related GUI applications, libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java-rpc)), or a comformant REST/JSON-RPC API.
+This library may be used to build Monero-related GUI applications, libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java-rpc)), or a conformant REST/JSON-RPC API.

 ## Building a Dynamic / Shared Library